Grief Support

 Grief Support Groups

 Snowline supports grieving adults, children, teens, and families.
 We offer programs for schools and community-based organizations, as well.
 We serve the Sacramento, South Placer, and El Dorado regions, regardless of affiliation with Snowline.
 There is no fee for services.
-Please call 530-621-7820 or 916-817-2338 for more information, or to register for a group.
+Please call 530-621-7820 or 916-817-2338

 Adults – General Loss